pnp/teams-dev-samples/samples/app-ReporterPlus/README.md

 3. Update the appsettings.json files
       - `MicrosoftAppId` & `TenantId` from the Step-1 Point-2.
       - `MicrosoftAppPassword` from Step-1 Point-3.
-      - `ServiceUrl` is the URL sent by Teams in the Bot payload in the turnContext.Activity.serviceUrl property, dubug the project to get the URL.
+      - `ServiceUrl` is the URL sent by Teams in the Bot payload in the turnContext.Activity.serviceUrl property, debug the project to get the URL.
       - `BaseUrl` is the ngrok url that has been generated for the tunneling service as described in the Step-3 Point-4.
       - `OriginatorId` from Step-1 Point-8.
       - `SenderEmail` with the email that you have provided to create an Originator Id in the Step-1 Point-8.